 Jane Morris sat mostly for Rossetti.
-However, Morris painted her as the tragic Arthurian princess Iseult, during the first months of their friendship, and wrote on the finished canvas “I cannot paint you, but I love you.”
-We believe that La Belle Iseult is the only oil painting Morris ever completed.
+She was also a model for William Morris, who painted her as the tragic Arthurian princess Iseult, during the first months of their friendship, and wrote on the finished canvas “I cannot paint you, but I love you.”
+We believe that La Belle Iseult is the only oil painting William Morris ever completed.

-Morris was Rossetti’s “stunner”, and through time, she became the love of his life.
-Also, she admitted, after Morris’s death, that she never loved him, but she also never “gave herself” to Rossetti (he was quite the charmer, read about Rossetti’s women).
-It seems they wildly attracted each other at first sight.
+Jane Morris was Rossetti’s “stunner”, and through time, she became the love of his life.
+Also, she admitted, after William Morris’ death, that she never loved him, but she also never “gave herself” to Rossetti (he was quite the charmer, read about Rossetti’s women).
+It seems they were wildly attracted to each other at first sight.
 Morris first posed as the medieval Queen Guinevere for Rossetti.
 And after 1862, the year Elizabeth Siddal, Rossetti’s wife, died, they were, even more, gravitating toward each other.

 And what about her spouse William?
 If he suffered from jealousy or insecurity, he mostly kept it very well to himself.
 He was always kind to Jane, who once praised him as “the most magnanimous, the least selfish of men.”